C O R A L I E C H E V A L L I E R

-I am a behavioural scientist studying the evolutionary and cognitive determinants of social cognition.
+I am a cognitive scientist studying the evolutionary and cognitive determinants of social cognition.
 I have mainly focused on the way motivational factors affect people’s social behaviours.
 I am especially interested in the way stress, environmental harshness, and uncertainty impact a range of decisions:

 - Cooperation and social trust